8 Authentic Natural Healing Plants

 Clinical reports confirm that stinging nettle is an aid for allergies in the journal Planta Medica.
 One of the best ways to take the herb is as a tincture.

-Turmeric helps the body heal in many ways and is a wonder herb.
+Turmeric helps the body heal in many ways and is a wonderful herb.
 It seems endless, so why not just take it every day in capsule form, and you covered all the healing benefits of this wonder herb.

-Here are a few health benefits of Turmeric.
+Here are a few health benefits of turmeric.

 It contains powerful antioxidant properties to fight cancer-causing free radicals and is a potent anti-inflammatory.
 Many studies report these benefits.
 Particularly in the treatment of rheumatoid arthritis, the herb is most effective.

-The herb contains curcumin which eases symptoms of painful inflammation.
+The herb contains curcumin, which eases symptoms of painful inflammation.

 Another benefit worth mentioning is research indicates daily doses of turmeric for several months improves kidney function with those who suffer kidney inflammation.